radify/karma-es6-shim/README.md

 * You are using PhantomJS in Karma to test ES6
 * You use the es6-shim polyfill in your HTML
-* You need to use AMD-based module loading
+* You need to use AMD-based module loading, e.g. RequireJS (see [Babel's docs](https://babeljs.io/docs/usage/runtime/) for more information)

 Do not use it if:

 * You can [work around it using Babel's transform](https://github.com/babel/babel/issues/377)
 * You are polyfilling in some other way that is accessible to PhantomJS in Karma